Table of Contents[Hide][Show]

 It has a potent ability to change the biological response of the body with its presence.
 To be specific, it can trigger reactions from the immune system.

-These endotoxins may even increase the risk of sepsis.
-It is a type of systemic infection that can lead to multiple organ failure.
+These endotoxins may even increase the risk of sepsis, a systemic infection that can lead to multiple organ failure.

 Other symptoms can include joint swelling or pain, chills, disorientation, nausea, and abnormal heart rate.